MrKahr/GamesWebsite/README.md

-# Sudokomaker
+# GameWebsite
+A simple games website to host games such as
+- A wordle clone/a word game
-A simple sudokomaker (kindly requested by my wife)
+- sudoko / a math game (kindly requested by my wife)